Mon–Fri 9am–6pm

 Common questions

-Not always.
-Some lenders will provide funding conditional on planning permission being obtained.
-However, having planning permission significantly strengthens your application and increases the loan amount available.
+Not always — some lenders will provide funding conditional on planning permission being obtained.
+However, having full planning permission significantly strengthens your application and increases the loan amount available (lenders lend on a higher GDV with certainty of consent).
+Conditional PP (outline permission) is accepted by many specialist lenders.

-Some lenders require a minimum track record (e.g. 1–2 completed schemes).
-First-time developers can still access funding with a strong scheme, a credible professional team, and a larger equity contribution.
+Many specialist lenders require at least 1–2 completed development schemes for adverse credit applications.
+First-time developers can still access funding with a strong scheme, a credible professional team (experienced architect, project manager, main contractor), and a larger equity contribution — typically requiring LTGDV of 55–60% or less.

-Typically 4–8 weeks from application to first drawdown, depending on legal work, valuation and monitoring surveyor appointment.
-Complex schemes may take longer.
+Typically 4–8 weeks from application to first drawdown, depending on legal work, valuation, and monitoring surveyor appointment.
+Complex or higher-value schemes may take longer.
+A bridging loan can be used to acquire the site while development finance is arranged.

-A monitoring surveyor (or project monitor) is appointed by the lender to inspect the build at each drawdown stage and confirm the works have been completed to the required standard before funds are released.
+A monitoring surveyor is appointed by the lender to inspect the build at each drawdown stage and confirm works have been completed to the required standard before funds are released.
+The borrower pays their fee — typically £1,000–£3,000 per residential unit, depending on scheme complexity.
+This cost must be included in your development appraisal.

 Ready to discuss your development scheme?